News

 "It would be perfect to create jobs and have a product produced right here that you can export," he said.

 Medeiros-Howard was born in Honolulu and got a degree in occupational therapy from San Jose State University.
 She transferred to Stanford University, where she trained at its hand program for five years.
+After opening a practice in California, Medeiros-Howard moved back to Hawai'i with her two young children seven years ago to be closer to her family.

 She said she hopes her splint and other innovations will succeed, allowing her to spend more time with her children.

-"I have all kinds of other ideas for the medical world that I hope to spend my time on.
+"I have all of other ideas for the medical world that I hope to spend my time on.
 It works really well for raising children, and that is what motivates me every day.
 Being home with my kids in the afternoon and being flexible when they need stuff is what has driven all of this," she said.

 Reach Curtis Lum at culum@honoluluadvertiser.com.